32 Self-Edit Your Work

 • Compare the assignment instructions to your draft.
 Use the instructions like a checklist.

-• Look for information or details missing from your assignment and focus on those areas.
+• Look for missing information or details in your assignment and focus on those areas.

 • Compare your draft to the rubric provided by your instructor.